holycrap872/ucls-hs-intro-to-cs/CourseMaterial/02_intro_to_programming/02_grok_lesson_2/lesson_plan.md

 ### Homework

-- TIL Entry
+- TIL entry on topic of choice
-- Finish lesson 2 of Grok
+- Finish Grok Module 2
-- Prep for quiz